Aura-healthcare/Aura_gitbook/medical-background.md

 ## Monitoring physiological signs
-We review the state of the art regarding epilepsy seizure surveillance in order to select a set of physiological signs to monitor continuously.
+We review the state of the art and we discuss with epilepsy specialists regarding epilepsy seizure surveillance in order to select a set of physiological signs to monitor continuously.

 * **Heart rate and Heart rate variability** are key data to measure disturbances of the autonomic nervous system, an early sign of epilepsy seizure.[1][2]